Tinnitus: A Merck Manual of Patient Symptoms podcast

 Although no specific medical or surgical therapy is available, many patients find that background sound masks the tinnitus and may help them fall asleep.
 Some patients benefit from a tinnitus masker, a device worn like a hearing aid that provides a low-level sound that can cover up the tinnitus.
 Tinnitus retraining therapy, offered by programs that specialize in tinnitus treatment, are helpful for many patients.
 Electrical stimulation of the inner ear, as with a cochlear implant, occasionally reduces the tinnitus but is appropriate only for patients who are profoundly deaf.

 One out of 4 people > 65 yr have significant hearing impairment.
-Because tinnitus is common in people with sensorineural hearing loss, tinnitus is a common complaint among the elderly.
+Because tinnitus is common among people with sensorineural hearing loss, tinnitus is a common complaint among the elderly.